acb20031/acb20031/README.md

-- 👋 Hi, I’m @acb20031
-- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Python, Pytorch etc.
+- Interested in data science and projects within that realm
-- 💞️ I’m looking to collaborate on Python projects
+- Looking to collaborate on projects
 - 📫 How to reach me:

 <!---